 Streaming winner: ExpressVPN

-8. Security: ExpressVPN vs PIA
+8. Security and Encryption: ExpressVPN vs PIA

 PIA also provides strong encryption standards, but also allows the user to modify data encryption, authentication, and handshake.
 Below you can see the encryption preferences in the PIA client.